Updated: Jul 21

 When you are feeling stressed or overwhelmed anytime during your day, try this to calm your nervous system and overworked mind.

 Stand, sit or lie still and be comfortable.
 Breathing through your nose, inhale for a count of four ... hold your breath for a count of four... exhale gently for a count of six... and then holding the breath out for a count of four.
 Keep your breathing even and smooth.
 This is one breathing cycle.

 Repeat for a minimum of 4 breathing cycles.
 We recommend repeating for as long as your are comfortable doing it.

 If the 4 count feels too short try increasing the breath lengths to 6 in and 8 out.

 If the longer breaths create any stress there is no need to push yourself.
 The most important thing is that the exhale is longer than the inhale, not the length of the breath.

 How does Spinal Flow Technique help with health problems associated with chronic stress?

 Your nervous system (brain, spinal cord and nerves) controls and coordinates everything in your body.
 When your nerve energy flows abundantly without obstruction, your body and mind are 100% self-communicating, self-healing and self regulating.
 When blockages impede nerve flow, you are no longer functioning at 100% and your health and vitality is compromised.
 Blockages are caused by our inability to process life’s 3 major stressors.
-Health problems associated with chronic stress, such as chronic headaches, anxiety, sleep issues, fertility issues, chronic depression, hyperactivity and more are caused by our inability to process any or a combination of the life’s 3 major stressors - physical stressors, emotional stressors and chemical stressors discussed above.
+Health problems associated with chronic stress, such as chronic headaches, anxiety, sleep issues, fertility issues, chronic depression, hyperactivity and more are caused by our inability to process any or a combination of the life’s 3 major stressors - physical stressors, emotional-mental stressors and chemical stressors discussed above.